kgamal369/PlantProcess-IQ/Documentation/docs/Product Book/Design Documentation Book/PPIQ_Chapter3_General_Technical_Function_Description.md

 **EMPTY-INSTALL.** The premade Supervisor weekly definition and the retention cleanup definition, with no dependencies.
 **A11Y + RTL.** The DAG has an equivalent nested-list rendering giving each job its upstream and downstream lists; required and optional are text as well as line style; pool utilisation is text plus bar; confirmations are dialogs with focus trapping.

+> **v4.10.3 F4 binding.** Schedule controls use the one grammar and occurrence preview in Ch4 5.3.2a.
+Dependency controls expose current-cycle versus explicitly permitted previous-success reuse and its age ceiling per Ch4 5.3.6.
+Run now, cancel and schedule actions cannot bypass those authorities.
+The visual companion specifies the corresponding dialogs without owning their semantics.

 ### F5 Logging and Audit - `/admin/logs`

 **AIM.** Investigate what the **platform** did, across every log family, and export what was read.